Virtual Technique Teaching

 Our philosophy has always been to allow athletes to enjoy their sport, without pain or fear of injury.
 By understanding the technique of running, with a focus on body mechanics, runners are able to eliminate the pain they have become accustomed to feeling during and after runs.

-We have recognized that geography is currently limiting the number of people who can benefit from our running technique training program (turns out, not all runners live in the suburbs of Chicago!).
+We know that geography is limiting the number of people who can benefit from our running technique teaching program (turns out, not all runners live in the suburbs of Chicago!).
 So after repeated requests, we have designed a simple and economical approach to help improve your running technique—no matter where you live!

-Smith Physical Therapy + Running Academy is now offering Virtual Technique Training!
+Smith Physical Therapy + Running Academy is now offering Virtual Technique Teaching!

 What to Expect

-Working with a software that is free of cost and during times that are convenient for your schedule, you will be communicating directly with your technique teacher through video conferencing, text messaging, and email.
+Working with software that is free of cost and during times that are convenient for your schedule, you will be communicating directly with your technique teacher through video conferencing, text messaging, and email.

 The goal of decreasing injuries and improving your performance will remain the keystone of this program as it is with any program at Smith Physical Therapy + Running Academy.
 The process is simple: